 the one with lowered eyes

-ULT

-29 God humbles a proud man, and he saves the one with lowered eyes.

 Here "lowered eyes" refers to humility.
-Alternate translation: "the humble person" (See: Idiom)
+Alternate translation: "the humble person" (See: Idiom (p.1174)) (See: Idiom (p.1174))

 He will rescue even the man who is not innocent; who will be rescued through the cleanness of your hands

-ULT

-30 He will rescue even the man who is not innocent; who will be rescued through the cleanness of your hands."

 Job being innocent is spoken of as if his hands were physically clean.
 The phrase "who will be rescued" can be stated in active form.

-Alternate translation: "Yahweh will rescue even the person who is not innocent because you do what is right" (See: Metaphor and Active or Passive)
+Alternate translation: "Yahweh will rescue even the person who is not innocent because you do what is right" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Metaphor (p.1186))

 He will rescue even the man who is not innocent; who will be rescued through the cleanness of your hands

 Some versions of the Bible read, "He rescues the innocent person; so he will rescue you when your hands are clean"

 Job 22:30 :: Job 23

 Job 23

 Job 23 General Notes

 Structure and formatting

 The ULT sets the lines of this chapter farther to the right on the page than the rest of the text because it is a poem.
 This chapter is Job's response to Eliphaz.

 Special concepts in this chapter

 Court

 This chapter uses an extended metaphor of a court case to describe Job's "case," which he seeks to bring to Yahweh, who is a judge.
 Cultures without a legal system will have difficulty translating this chapter.
-(See: Metaphor)
+(See: Metaphor (p.1186))

 (There are no notes for this verse.)

-ULT

-1 Then Job answered and said,

 Even today my complaint is bitter

 Here "Even today" emphasizes that his friends arguments have not changed Job's situation at all.
 Alternate translation: "In spite of what you have said, my complaint is still bitter"

-ULT

-2 "Even today my complaint is bitter; my hand ^[1] is heavy because of my groaning.

 my complaint is bitter

 Job speaks of his unanswered complaint against God as if it was a bitter taste in his mouth.
-Alternate translation: "my unanswered complaint is as bad as bitter food in my mouth" (See: Idiom)
+Alternate translation: "my unanswered complaint is as bad as bitter food in my mouth" (See: Idiom (p.1174)) (See: Idiom (p.1174))

-my hand ... heavy because of my groaning
+my hand & heavy because of my groaning

 This could mean: (1) "I can barely lift my hand because of my groaning" or (2) "God's hand continues to make me suffer in spite of my groaning" where "hand" refers to God's power to punish.
-(See: Metonymy)
+(See: Metonymy (p.1192)) (See: Metonymy (p.1192))

 Connecting Statement:

-Oh, that I knew where ...
-Oh, that I might come

-ULT
+Connecting Statement:

+Job continues speaking.

-3 Oh, that I knew where I might find him!
-Oh, that I might come to his place!
+Oh, that I knew where & Oh, that I might come

 These two lines mean the same thing and emphasize Job's desire to meet with God.
-(See: Parallelism)
+(See: Parallelism (p.1199)) (See: Parallelism (p.1199))

 I might find him

-"I might find God"
+Alternate translation: "I might find God"

-lay my case ... fill my mouth
+lay my case & fill my mouth

 These two lines mean the same thing and emphasize Job's desire to explain his situation to God.
-(See: Parallelism)

-ULT

-4 I would lay my case in order before him and fill my mouth with arguments.
+(See: Parallelism (p.1199)) (See: Parallelism (p.1199))

 fill my mouth with arguments

 Here "fill my mouth" refers to speaking.
-Alternate translation: "I would speak all of my arguments" (See: Metonymy)
+Alternate translation: "I would speak all of my arguments" (See: Metonymy (p.1192)) (See: Metonymy (p.1192))

-I would learn the words ... would understand
+I would learn the words & would understand

 These two lines mean basically the same thing and emphasize Job's desire to hear God's answer.
-(See: Parallelism)
+(See: Parallelism (p.1199)) (See: Parallelism (p.1199))

 the words with which he would answer me

-"the answer that he would give me"
+Alternate translation: "the answer that he would give me"

-ULT

-5 I would learn the words with which he would answer me and would understand what he would say to me.

 Connecting Statement:

+Connecting Statement:

+Job continues speaking.

 Would he

-"Would God"
+Alternate translation: "Would God"

-ULT

-6 Would he argue against me in the greatness of his power?
-No, he would pay attention to me.

 There

 This refers to the place where God is.